Skip to content

 Rebuilding after HPCM: smaller stack, sharper answers.

 In short.
-Oracle Hyperion Profitability and Cost Management belongs to the on-premises Hyperion generation, and its users face a transition to Oracle's cloud offerings.
-That crossroads is a fair moment to ask a bigger question: whether to re-implement an allocation engine, or move to a time-driven model that costs activities directly.
+Oracle Hyperion Profitability and Cost Management belongs to the on-premises Hyperion generation.
+Oracle's own readme for release 11.2.1.0.000, dated March 2020, states that it includes Premier Support through at least 2030 - so nothing is forcing your hand, which is the best possible moment to ask a bigger question: whether to re-implement an allocation engine, or move to a time-driven model that costs activities directly.
 This page maps the second option.

 A note on tone: Oracle HPCM is capable software and this page will not pretend otherwise.
-What follows are publicly known facts about the product's lifecycle, stated neutrally, and an honest description of an alternative.
+The only lifecycle statement we make is the one Oracle's own 11.2 readme carries; the rest is an honest description of an alternative.
+We are not claiming Oracle is withdrawing the product.

 01The moment